Media library configuration

 Supported file types

-Media libraries support the following types of images: bmp, gif, png, jpg, jpeg, tiff, tif, webp.
-These types of image files can be displayed on your website by default.
+Media libraries support the following types of images: bmp, gif, png, jpg, jpeg, tiff, tif, webp, avif.
+These types of image files can be uploaded to media libraries and displayed in your channels by default.
+Support for svg images can be enabled after considering the potential security impacts.

 The system detects audio and video files based on their MIME type (audio types starting with the audio/ prefix and video types starting with the video/ prefix).
 For successfully detected audio and video file types, the system renders appropriate HTML5 markup.
 The types of files that can be previewed or played on your website therefore depend on the web browser (modern HTML5 web browsers typically support one or more of the ogg, mp4, or webm video codecs, and mp3, wav, or ogg audio codecs).